As an industry, we’re exploding right now.

 I’ve made more money in a month growing and selling weed than most people will see in their lifetime.

-I’ve taken my company, Advanced Nutrients, which manufactures the #1 best-selling line of cannabis-specific nutrients in the world, from nothing to $105 million a year in sales, with customers in over 100 countries across the globe.
+I’ve taken my company, Advanced Nutrients, which manufactures the #1 best-selling line of cannabis-specific nutrients in the world, from nothing to over $100 million a year in sales, with customers in over 100 countries across the globe.
 We employ hundreds of people and our nutrients are in more grow rooms than any other brand in the world.

 So, I like to think I know a little bit about what I’m talking about.